 The truth is that the train allows you to have a different view of the region, but everyone with whom we spoke told us of less than pleasant experiences.
 Some had to seat at the door, because it was the only vacant place where they could appreciate the landscape, or take the trip (more than two hours) on foot, or even travel in the bathroom because it was the only free window.

 Not wanting to risk it, we set off by car, from Kandy to Ella, passing through Nuwara Eliya, and indeed the route is magnificent!
-We passed by the fields of several producers, with an advantage that we can’t get by train: we stop in our way and even feel what was like to walk on those fields.
+We passed by the fields of several producers, with an advantage that we can’t get by train: we stopped on our way and even felt what it was like to walk on those fields.

 Do you know Sri Lanka?
 Have you made the train trip yet?
 What did you think?
 Share your experience in the comments box.